ropensci/roweb3/content/blog/2024-11-29-news-november-2024/index.md

 * [Looking for Maintainers to Support First-Time Contributors](/blog/2024/10/22/first-time-contributions) by Steffi LaZerte and Yanina Bellini Saibene.
 Announcing a Community Call and Coworking sessions to support first contributions.

+* [Give Thanks with the allcontributors Package](/blog/2024/11/26/allcontributors) by Mark Padgham.
+The allcontributors package helps to given thanks to software contributions.

 ## Calls for contributions

 ### Calls for maintainers